Rawlinson Counseling Department

 The program consists of the following 4 program components.

 The Guidance Curriculum component includes skill based lessons designed to help all students develop competence in essential life skills.
 Guidance lessons are based on student need.
-Some of Briscoe's guidance topics may include; bully awareness and prevention, drug awareness and prevention, appropriate social media use, career exploration, and high school endorsement selection.
+Some of Rawlinson's guidance topics may include; bully awareness and prevention, drug awareness and prevention, appropriate social media use, career exploration, and high school endorsement selection.

 The purpose of Responsive Services is to intervene with or on behalf of a child whose personal circumstances, concerns, or problems are threatening and interfere with healthy career, educational, social, and/or personal development.
 Responsive Services includes both individual and small group counseling.